Best daily deals

 The Jabra Elite 75t charging case snaps shut and can easily opened.

-I don’t have too many major issues though I do notice there are a few quirks.
+I don’t have too many major issues, but I notice a few quirks.
 In roughly three weeks of testing, there was only one occasion where the audio began glitching to the point that I needed to take them out and put them back in the case, but that hasn’t happened since.
-While the connection strength wasn’t perfect and I did notice some hiccups over a few weeks, they usually resolved themselves instantly and I didn’t need to do anything at all.
+While the connection strength wasn’t perfect, and I noticed some hiccups over a few weeks, they usually resolved themselves instantly, and I didn’t need to do anything.

 One issue that I’m unable to resolve is switching between my iPhone and iPad Pro.
-The Elite 75t is supposed to stay connected simultaneously to two devices, but in trying to jump onto a video meeting on my iPad after pausing the music on my phone I just cannot get the headphones to connect.
+The Elite 75t is supposed to stay connected simultaneously to two devices.
+Still, in trying to jump onto a video meeting on my iPad after pausing the music on my phone, I just cannot get the headphones to connect.
 Time to experiment mid-meeting is limited, so I reach for my wired earbuds instead.
 This is one of those moments that inevitably reminds me how seamless this exact transition is with a pair of AirPods Pro.
-To be fair though, every other time that I transition from my phone to my iPad when listening to music or podcasts it works perfectly.
+To be fair, though, every other time that I transition from my phone to my iPad when listening to music or podcasts, it works perfectly.

 Using the Jabra Elite 75t is, thankfully, super easy.
-While the initial pairing process isn’t going to be as pretty as with a pair of AirPods, it’s still not difficult at all.
+While the initial pairing process isn’t going to be as pretty as with a pair of AirPods, it’s still manageable.
 To pair, all you have to do is hold down both buttons simultaneously for three seconds.
-Then you can pair two smartphones at the same time—one more smartphone than I currently have—but if you have to switch between a bunch of devices that could be a huge plus for you.
+Then you can pair two smartphones simultaneously—one more smartphone than I currently have—but if you have to switch between a bunch of devices, that could be a huge plus.

 What’s the battery life of the Jabra Elite 75t?